ci-group/revolve2/docs/source/physical_robot_installation_guide/index.rst

         #.
 Log in and out of the rpi.
         #.
 Get the right python version (this takes a long time): :code:`pyenv install 3.11`
         #. create a global virtualenv: :code:`pyenv virtualenv 3.11 global_env` & :code:`pyenv global global_env`
-    * Clone the Revolve2 branch or repository for your installation.
-    * Then install using :code:`pip install <dir>/revolve2/modular_robot_physical`.
+    * Then install using :code:`pip install git+https://github.com/ci-group/revolve2.git`.
         * If you use a CI-Group specific hardware such as V1/ V2 do the install as follows: :code:`pip install <dir>/revolve2/modular_robot_physical[<botv1 or botv2>]`

 ^^^^^^^^^^^^^^^^^^^